chr78rm/neo4jtools/README.md

 ### many-to-many

 Many-to-many relationships are modelled with `Links` annotations on both sides.
-Indeed an Account node might have multiple `fulfills` edges leading to various Role nodes whereas a certain Role node might has multiple incoming `fulfills` edges from different Account nodes:
+Indeed an Account node might have multiple `FULFILLS` edges leading to various Role nodes whereas a certain Role node might has multiple incoming `FULFILLS` edges from different Account nodes:

 ```java
 @NodeEntity(label = "ACCOUNTS")